QR Label Sheet Generator

 Can I use colored QR labels?

-Yes, but keep strong foreground and background separation.
-The Contrast check reports OK at 4.5:1 or higher, Review from 3:1 to 4.49:1, and Blocked below 3:1.
-A printed scan test still matters because paper, ink, and lighting change readability.
+Yes, but keep strong light-dark separation.
+Contrast is OK at 4.5:1 or higher, Review from 3:1 to 4.49:1, and Blocked below 3:1.
+Always scan a printed sample because ink, paper, and lighting can change readability.

-The parser includes only the first 300 valid label rows for browser rendering and adds a Review entry explaining that the list was truncated.
-Split larger jobs into smaller sheets before printing.
+Only the first 300 valid rows are included for browser rendering, and Parse Log adds a Review entry explaining that the list was truncated.
+Split larger label jobs into smaller sheets.

 Glossary: